MAST: Model-Agnostic Sparsified Training: Sketches

 Let $c_1, c_2, \dots, c_d$ be a collection of random variables and define a matrix with $c_i$-s on the diagonal

 which satisfies Assumption \ref{ass:C} when $\Exp{c_i} = 1$ and $\Exp{c_i^2}$ is finite for every $i$.

-The following example illustrates how our framework can be used for modeling Dropout. \begin{example} \textbf{Bernoulli independent sparsification} operator is defined as a diagonal sketch \eqref{eq:diag_sketch}, where every $c_i$ is an (independent) scaled Bernoulli random variable:
+The following example illustrates how our framework can be used to model Dropout. \begin{example} The \textbf{independent Bernoulli sparsification} operator is defined as a diagonal sketch \eqref{eq:diag_sketch}, where every $c_i$ is an (independent) scaled Bernoulli random variable:

 for $p_i \in (0, 1]$ and $i \in [d] \eqdef \{1, \dots, d\}$. \end{example}